mnemnion/ggg/README.md

 Perverse doesn't begin to describe Unicode.
 We could allow some demonic variant of GGG in which, while a Unicode is chosen, all characters outside of `«` and `»` are validated for Latinitude.
 It would need to be clearly marked, as reeking of gin.

+Pardon my laconic sense of humour.
+You are in fact quite welcome to embed any valid UTF-8 character except the closing delimiter `»` into your literal string.
+The character we're looking for is 187, or `10111011` in binary.
+This is not a valid leading byte in UTF-8, which is very fast to parse through if you're just validating.
+So we'll validate as UTF-8 inside a literal string.
+It will look very weird in Latin-1, I promise you.

+Oh and I promised no need for string escaping since this is a byte-at-a-time parser with zero lookahead. `»` is a perfectly cromulent UTF-8 character, while the byte 187 is not and never shall it be, for it begins with an 10, and is a continuation, verily and always.
+Aren't you happy I think about these things?

 Let us note: `«a literal string»` is a number, and each character is a byte.
 ASCII yes, Latin-1, yes, UTF-8, yes, UTF-16, **no** they are **not** the same **at all**.

 No, I truly feel that Unicode code points have unique 26-character-range-limited names for a reason.
 Let's use those, shall we?
 It shouldn't take more than several months diligent work to type it all up.
 We have `/`, we can specify all the different encodings in a single pass! 😈 SMILING FACE WITH HORNS U+1F608 (U+D83D U+DE08), UTF-8: F0 9F 98 88.
 As my Mac would put it.